jakob-schuster/find-cdr3/readme.md

 ### Processing

-The input file `input-fasta` is parsed. `parallel-chunk-size` reads are processed, using as many threads as are available, and then the results are written to an output file by one thread, before the next chunk is handled.
+The input file `input-reads` is parsed. `parallel-chunk-size` reads are processed, using `threads` threads, and then the results are written to an output file by one thread, before the next chunk is handled.

-Each read is scanned for a V-gene match allowing for `edit-dist` mismatches.
+Each read is scanned for a V-gene match allowing for `edit-dist` mismatches, selecting the one with the fewest mismatches.
 Then, based on the position of the Cys codon in the reference sequence and the path of alignment between the reference sequence and the read, the location of the Cys codon within the read is calculated.
 Then, the FR4 (`fr4`) region is located, allowing for `edit-dist` mismatches.
 If both the V-gene and the FR4 region could be found, the region from the Cys codon to the start of the FR4 is taken as the CDR3, and extracted.

-The read ID, the full sequence, and the CDR3 are written to the output file.
+For each read, the TSV output file contains:
+- The read ID
+- The full sequence of the read
+- The name of the V-gene
+- The CDR3 sequence
+- The translated amino acid sequence spanning from the start of the V-gene to the end of the FR4

 ## 🗺 Todo